 - To begin, log in or create an account with USA Cycling.
 Then click here.

-- After you submit your online permit and fees, the permit automatically goes to your Local Association for approval, then to our Event Services staff for final approval before submission to our insurance company.
+- After you pay and submit your online permit, the permit automatically goes to the Event Services Coordinator for your area for approval before submission to our insurance company.

 - From there, insurance certificates will be issued and sent to the email address you provide.

 Some Things to Note: